MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/port-order-overview.md

 # What's a port order?

-If you currently have a phone service provider or carrier and already have phone numbers for your users, you will need to create what is called a "*port order*" that transfers those phone number to Skype for Business Online.
-Once the numbers are ported over, you can assign those phone numbers to your users.

-After you port your phone numbers over to Skype for Business Online in Office 365, Microsoft will become your service provider and you can disconnect your service with you old service provider or carrier.

-+++
-# Transferring phone numbers common questions

-If you currently have a phone service provider or carrier and already have phone numbers for your users, you'll need to create what is called a "*port order*" that transfers those phone number to Teams.
+If you currently have a phone service provider or carrier and already have phone numbers for your users, you need to create what is called a "*port order*" that transfers those phone number to Microsoft Teams.
 When the numbers are ported over, you can assign those phone numbers to your users.

-After you port your phone numbers over to Teams, Microsoft will become your service provider and you can disconnect your service with you old service provider or carrier.
+After you port your phone numbers over to Teams, Microsoft becomes your service provider and you can disconnect your service with your old service provider or carrier.

-+++
+## What you need to know about number porting

-The following are frequently asked questions about transferring phone numbers to Microsoft Teams.
-After you review the answers, you should be ready to create a port order and transfer your phone numbers.
-See [Transfer phone numbers to Teams](transfer-phone-numbers-to-teams.md) for instructions.
+Review the information here to get familiar with number porting.
+After that, you should be ready to create a port order and transfer your phone numbers.
+See [Transfer phone numbers to Teams](transfer-phone-numbers-to-teams.md) for step-by-step instructions.

 ## What countries or regions support number porting?

-You can port or transfer phone numbers in all of the supported countries or regions, but how you submit a port order request depend on the country or region where the phone numbers come from.
-You can see a listing of the countries and regions that are supported by [Countries and region availability for Audio Conferencing and Calling Plans](../country-and-region-availability-for-audio-conferencing-and-calling-plans/country-and-region-availability-for-audio-conferencing-and-calling-plans.md).
+You can port or transfer phone numbers in all the supported countries or regions, but how you submit a port order request depend on the country or region where the phone numbers come from.
+For a list of  countries and regions that support number porting, see [Countries and region availability for Audio Conferencing and Calling Plans](../country-and-region-availability-for-audio-conferencing-and-calling-plans/country-and-region-availability-for-audio-conferencing-and-calling-plans.md).

-When you are doing phone number management tasks such as transferring (porting) numbers or getting phone numbers that are aren't available in the Microsoft Teams admin center, see [Manage phone numbers for your organization](../manage-phone-numbers-for-your-organization/manage-phone-numbers-for-your-organization.md).
+When you're doing phone number management tasks such as transferring (porting) numbers or getting phone numbers that are aren't available in the Microsoft Teams admin center, see [Manage phone numbers for your organization](../manage-phone-numbers-for-your-organization/manage-phone-numbers-for-your-organization.md).

 ## What numbers can be transferred?